I’ve recently been told that I’m listed as one of the top UK dog photography blogs with the Feedspot service.

-Since going full time with my professional dog photographer business in 2012, I have been fortunate to the be the overall winner in several competitions.
-I have also been a runner up and judges special mention in other prestigious competitions in the world.
+Since going full time with my professional pet photography business in 2012, I have been fortunate to be the overall winner in several competitions.
+I have also been in the finalists and special mention in other prestigious competitions in the world.

-My first winning image was in the Dog Photography category in the Xperience Photographer of the Year competition.
+My first category winner was in the Dog Photography listing in the Xperience Photographer of the Year competition.
 This fun combination of a horse and dog session certainly brought a smile to the judges faces when they saw this.

-Another winning image, from one of my client photo sessions, is this one of an unlikely pairing between a Chihuahua and a St. Bernard.
+Another successful image, from one of my client photo sessions, is this one of an unlikely pairing between a Chihuahua and a St. Bernard.
+Winner of Me and My Dog in the Xperience Awards.
+An opportunity to show people, puppies and dogs as one.
 Situations like this one are why I enjoy photographing dogs so much.
 Creating fantastic pictures that clients love and at the same time, catch the judges eye too.

 I want to share the images that have found success in the Kennel Club Dog Photographer of the Year contest.
 With awards from both the Oldies and Portrait category, over two years.
-I even had the opportunity to spend the day at the Kennel Club’s headquarters in Mayfair for their awards ceremony .
+I even had the opportunity to spend the day at the Kennel Club’s headquarters in Mayfair, London for their awards ceremony.
 As the world’s biggest dog photography contest, I was up against thousands of images from around the globe.
 So to have finalist images twice is a real honour.

-Whether it’s an assitance dog, rescue dog or a pedigree, capturing the dog’s personality and creating beautiful images that will mean fabulous memories for my clients is all I can ask for as a specialist dog photographer.
+Whether it’s assistance, rescue or a pedigree, capturing the dog’s personality and creating beautiful images that will mean fabulous memories for my clients is all I can ask for as a specialist dog photographer.